-The newly-formed planning committee of Labour-run Greenwich Council decided recently to block two housing schemes in the borough which between them would have produced over 1,000 new homes and both of which reached Sadiq Khan’s 35% affordable “threshold” requirement, designed to speed housing delivery.
+The newly-formed planning committee of Labour-run Greenwich Council decided recently to block two housing schemes in the borough which between them would produce over 1,000 new homes and both which reached Sadiq Khan’s 35% affordable “threshold” requirement, designed to speed housing delivery.

 As Estates Gazette reported, both a 771 home Charlton Riverside scheme and a 272 home Harrow Manorway project in Abbey Wood were turned down unanimously, despite council officers recommending that permission be granted.
 The London Mayor has the power to intervene in the affair by overriding Greenwich and determining the two planning applications himself.
 In other words, he can see to it that those 1,000 new homes get built.
 Will he?
 And if not, why not?